IMAGE: STANDING STONES (detail) by Catherine Forsayeth

 This does make some sense in the context of a radical denaturing of human consciousness, since the end of free thought and free will must be the abolition of any possibility of consciousness of the divine — mustn’t it?
 Any person of the Book must surely reject the Mark.
 Meanwhile in England they turn Salisbury Cathedral into a vaccination centre.
 The bathos of that!

-The assault on us, as my friend said, is all the time, on every level, even in the cells of your body.
+The assault on us, as my friend said, is everywhere and all the time, on every level, even in the cells of your body.
 The revolt then must be just as deep, an echoing NO chorused from every level of our being, leaving no room for compromise.
 We may be doomed to extinction, but that’s not for us to say, and irrelevant in any case.
 I will be what I am until I am not anything, and in the meantime the only language I’m beginning to find remotely adequate to express what is happening is scriptural, archetypal… I have no problem, for example, in describing the future envisioned by Schwab, Gates, Musk, et al as Satanic.

 A powerful dissident voice has emerged with the Catholic Church, a man who knows how to wield that language.
 I can’t put it any better than this: